jurisgalang/named-parameters/README.md

 NamedParameters Gem
 ===================
 This gem enables/simulates named-parameters in Ruby.

+It's a complement to the common Ruby idiom of using `Hash` args to emulate the use of named parameters.

+It does this by extending the language with a `has_named_parameters` clause that allows a class to declare the parameters that are acceptable to a method.

+The `has_named_parameters` dictates how the presence of these parameters are enforced.

 See: [Named Parameter](http://en.wikipedia.org/wiki/named_parameter) from Wikipedia for more information.